spodell/Darkhorse2/README.md

             wget ftp://ftp.ncbi.nih.gov/pub/taxonomy/accession2taxid/prot.accession2taxid.gz

-    Users must be able to obtain protein BLAST (BLASTP) search data for query sequences versus the Genbank nr database, with output in the same tab-delimited format as NCBI BLAST+ outfmt 6 (old NCBI blastall format -m8).
-    The program Diamond is highly recommended for this purpose, although NCBI blast or any alternative (e.g. cluster-accelerated) software may also be used, as long as the output ends up in the same tab-delimited format.
+    Users must be able to obtain protein BLAST (BLASTP) search data for query sequences versus a large, taxonomically informative set of reference sequences, (e.g. Genbank nr) with output in the same  tab-delimited format as NCBI BLAST+ outfmt 6 (equivalent to old NCBI blastall format -m8).
+The program Diamond is highly recommended for this purpose, although NCBI blast or any alternative (e.g. cluster-accelerated) software may also be used instead, as long as the output ends up in the same tab-delimited format.
 These tab-delimited output files are used as DarkHorse program input.

-    The DarkHorse program is critically dependent on pre-computed associations of BLAST search output with taxonomic classification, stored in a MySQL relational database.
-The program will not work unless all database sequence ID numbers from the blast search match ID numbers in the MySQL database match EXACTLY.
+    The DarkHorse program is critically dependent on pre-computed associations of BLAST search output with taxonomic classifications that are stored in a MySQL relational database.
+The program will not work unless all database sequence ID numbers from the blast search match ID numbers in the MySQL database EXACTLY.

-    The DarkHorse installer program creates a fasta-format file of taxonomically informative protein sequences.
-This file (or a subset of sequences from this file) must be used as the reference database for BLAST search input to the DarkHorse program.
-It is possible to add unpublished sequences to the reference database, but this must be done using the specific scripts and procedures described below.
+    To make this easier, the DarkHorse installer program now creates a fasta-format file of taxonomically informative protein sequences suitable as blast search references.
+    This file (or a subset of its sequences) must be used as the reference database for BLAST search input to the DarkHorse program.
+It is possible to add custom, unpublished sequences to the reference database, but this must be done using the specific scripts and procedures described below.

 ----------------------------------------
 INSTALLATION